Wellesley College Summer Term 2017

 Grades & Academic Credit

-Summer Session courses are taken on a letter grade basis (A-D,F), unless students fill out a credit/non form with the Registrars office, see Calendar for deadlines.
+Summer Term courses are taken on a letter grade basis (A-D,F), unless students fill out a credit/non form with the Registrars office, see Calendar for deadlines.

 - Grades will be available online approximately 3 weeks after the end of classes.
 Students may view their grades by logging into My Wellesley and grades are available on Banner Self Service.

-Wellesley College Summer Session transcripts will be available upon request from the Wellesley College Registrars Office firstname.lastname@example.org Please call 781-283-2307 for assistance.
+Wellesley College Summer Term transcripts will be available upon request from the Wellesley College Registrars Office, firstname.lastname@example.org.
+Please call 781-283-2307 for assistance.

 To apply, you must be a junior or senior in high school.
 Wellesley College summer courses are college credit classes that you will be taking with college students and will be held to the same high academic standards.
-There currently is not a housing plan for high school students so you must be within commuting distance to Wellesley.
-You will have access and privileges to the college sports center, library and common/dining areas.
+Please see the Pre-College Residential Program Tab for more information.

 Orientation for Non-Wellesley College Students

 There will be orientations available to all new students before each session.
-Schedules will be posted and sent in your course confirmation letter.
 During the orientation you will be given a tour of the campus and receive your parking pass and college ID.
+Orientation dates will be posted as soon as they have been scheduled.